 On the north west coast there is an incredible stretch of sandy beaches, starting with the famous white sands and rippling dunes of Sanna bay.
 Make sure you follow the signs for ‘Sanna’ and take a pack lunch for a day of walking, swimming and glorious views.

-On your way to Ardnamurchan point is the Sonachan Hotel, the most westerly pub on the British Isles; it has a good selection of pub meals, seafood, and whiskies, and is a great spot for a sunset drink.
-Across the road is the Kilchoan Community Garden, open to visitors and selling produce straight from the garden, in their little blue shop (the only 24 hour shop in Ardnamurchan).
+On your way to Ardnamurchan point you will pass the Community Garden, selling produce straight from the garden, in their little shop (the only 24 hour shop in Ardnamurchan).

 Visit Portuairk village, a charming, tiny village with a lovely, sandy beach.
 There is a small space for parking on the right hand side at the bottom of the hill in.